VALE OF CLWYD Time Trial League ( updated 22/4/2018 )

-To be eligible for inclusion in the League you must be a member of either Rhyl CC or VC Melyd cycling club.
+To be eligible for inclusion in the League you must be a member of either Rhyl CC, VC Melyd or Ruthin CC cycling club.
 For the purpose of determining league eligibility you are a ‘member’ if your name is listed on the club membership list maintained on the British Cycling website.
 If you join your club using the British Cycling online facility your name will automatically be added to the membership list.
 If you join your club by any other means it is your responsibility to check that you have been added to the membership list before signing on at an event – by checking your online profile on the British Cycling website.
-The official results will include the performances of all Rhyl CC and VC Melyd ‘member’s and guest riders from other CTT affiliated clubs.
+The official results will include the performances of all Rhyl CC, VC Melyd or Ruthin CC members and guest riders from other CTT affiliated clubs.

-For 2017 there will be 27 events counting towards the League standings.
-The first event takes place on New Years Day and the last is early in September.
+For 2018 there will be at least 23 events counting towards the League standings.
+The first event takes place on New Years Day and the last on September 8th.
 30 points are awarded to the winner of each event, 29 points for second …..and 1 point for 30 th place and for all finishers.
-In the interim and final standings each rider’s 15 best scores will be aggregated to determine his/her total score.
+The best 15 scores of each rider over the course of the year will be aggregated to determine the league standings.

 The event organiser, timekeepers and marshalls will be present at the signing on and at the start to help you and answer any questions you may have.
-Regular riders are expected to help in these roles on at least two occasions during the league year.
-The names of the all helpers will be listed in the Time Trial Calendar.
+The names of the all ‘helpers’ will be listed in the Time Trial Calendar.
 If there are less than two names per event on the latest published version of the calendar this means further help is needed.
 Please contact the Time Trial secretaries to book a slot as a helper:-

-Ashley Roberts ( Rhyl CC Time Trial Sec. ) email@example.com
+Richard Ashcroft ( Rhyl CC Time Trial Secretary ) firstname.lastname@example.org

-Andy Malcolm ( VC Melyd Time Trial Sec. ) firstname.lastname@example.org
+Andy Malcolm ( VC Melyd Time Trial Secretary ) email@example.com

 The results of each event will be announced at the sign on location ( not at the finish line so please give the timekeeper a little space to do his thing ) and will be officially published in the Results section of this website usually within 24 hours of each event taking place.
 The league standings will also be updated and published.
 A photo of the unoffiical results sheet is usually posted on the facebook page within two hours of the event being completed.

-As a member of either Rhyl CC or VC Melyd your performance is recorded for posterity.
+As a member of either Rhyl CC, VC Melyd or Ruthin CC your performance is recorded for posterity.
 If you achieve a new personal best performance this will be checked during the processing of the official results and noted in the published results.
 If you wish to query the results or if you would like details of your previous times on the various courses please contact the TT league Records Secretary by email at :- email@example.com

 Age groups for young riders are the same as those used by British Cycling as many of the young riders also race on the track.
 Age groups for veterans span 10 years.